cortado-mobile-solutions/apidoc-mdm/docs/user.md

 ## User Create
 This request can only be used by sending an admin access token.<br>
-By sending such a token a user can be deleted from the admin access tokens tenant.
+By sending such a token a user can be created in the admin access tokens tenant.
-*Deleting a user that has devices, without removing the MDM from the devices before, can make the devices useless (bricked).*
+When the user creation succeeded, but a non essential subtask failed informations about this can be found in the response parameter *warningmessage*.
+Possible subtask failures are for example when sending the onboarding email fails or assigning the user to the configured (and existing) group template fails.

 ### User Create Request